Current Partisan Breakdown of State Legislatures

 House lawmakers in 45 states are up for election in November.
 The entire lower chamber is up for election in 44 of the state house chambers, while only 66 of 94 seats of the North Dakota House of Representatives is up for election this year.

-Races to WatchAccording to forecaster cnalysis, states to keep an eye on where a potential political flip of a legislative chamber could occur include both chambers in Colorado, Maine, Michigan, and Oregon.
-Also watch the house in Alaska, New Hampshire, and Minnesota.
-Of these vulnerable chambers, Democrats are playing defense to protect their control in eight of the eleven chambers.
+Races to WatchAccording to forecaster cnalysis, states to keep an eye on where a potential political flip of a legislative chamber could occur include both chambers in Maine, Minnesota, Michigan, and Oregon.
+Also watch the house in Alaska, New Hampshire, Nevada, and Washington.
+Of these vulnerable chambers, Democrats are playing defense to protect their control in nine of the twelve chambers.
 The three exceptions where Republicans are defending majorities are the always volatile, 400-seat New Hampshire House and both chambers of the Michigan Legislature, which is largely due to the independent redistricting commission drawing a more competitive map.

 Additional Resources and Analysis